pmdn/c-coding-style/README.md

 } point_color_t;
 ```

-- Documentation for functions must be written in function implementation (source file usually)
+- Documentation for functions must be written in function *prototype* (or *declaration*) and optionally in function implementation (source file usually)
 - Function must include `brief` and all parameters documentation
 - Every parameter must be noted if it is `in` or `out` for *input* and *output* respectively
 - Function must include `return` parameter if it returns something.
 This does not apply for `void` functions